Textualize/rich/docs/source/live.rst

 Alternate screen
 ~~~~~~~~~~~~~~~~

-You can opt to show a Live display in the "alternate screen" by setting ``screen=False`` on the constructor.
+You can opt to show a Live display in the "alternate screen" by setting ``screen=True`` on the constructor.
 This will allow your live display to go full screen and restore the command prompt on exit.

 You can use this feature in combination with :ref:`Layout` to display sophisticated terminal "applications".